 Many people need extra incentives to help kick the habit.
-Something like Dry January, Feb Fast or Dry July offer community engagement and encouragement.
+Something like Dry January, Feb Fast, or Dry July offers community engagement and encouragement.
 Some campaign to change the conversation about alcohol and/or to raise much-needed funds for causes.

-Health Direct offer some great tips for cutting down your alcohol intake.
+Health Direct offers some great tips for cutting down your alcohol intake.
 Some of the great tips include drinking water before you drink alcohol.
 That way you’re quenching your thirst with water, and not trying to do so with a cold beer.
 You can also opt for water or a non-alcohol beverage between drinks.
 Also, finish your drink before you start another.
-Don’t let the restaurant staff top-up your glass before you’re done.
+Don’t let the restaurant staff top up your glass before you’re done.
 That way you can keep track of how many standard drinks you’re having.
 And also remember that a glass of wine or a beer is typically more than one standard drink.
-For more advice, you can have a read at The Right Mix website.

 Whatever your new year’s resolution goals are, setting healthier habits in 2021 will have you feeling better, whether it’s increasing your exercise, improving your diet, or reducing your alcohol intake.

 Disclaimer: This post contains affiliate links.
 If you use these links to buy something we may earn a commission.